43 Geography Trivia Questions [With Answers]

 Answer: The border between Spain and Morocco at Peñón de Vélez de la Gomera, roughly 85 meters long.

 Why it trips people: Hardly anyone has heard of the place.
-Peñón is a small rocky peninsula on the Moroccan coast that Spain administers as a plaza de soberanía.
-A sandbar links it to Morocco, and that sandbar is the world’s shortest land border.
-The runner-up is the Zambia-Botswana border at about 157 meters.
+Peñón is a small rocky outcrop on the Moroccan coast that Spain has held since 1564 and administers as a plaza de soberanía.
+It was an island until 1930, when a sandbar formed linking it to the mainland (Spanish accounts blame an earthquake that August, English ones a storm), and when Morocco became independent in 1956 that sandbar became the world’s shortest land border.
+The runner-up is the Botswana-Zambia border at Kazungula, about 150 meters where the Chobe meets the Zambezi.

 32. Which country has coastline on both the Mediterranean Sea and the Red Sea?
 (Hard)